Principality of Piombino: Warfare and contested rule (1501–1594)

 Iacopo III was succeeded by his son Iacopo IV who, between 1501 and 1503, lost the lordship to the work of Cesare Borgia, who occupied Piombino.
 In 1502, Cesare's father Pope Alexander VI visited the city and the territory staying for some days.

 With the death of Pope Alexander VI, Cesare Borgia was deprived of the power he obtained, and Piombino returned to Iacopo IV: the latter, advised by the Florentines, hosted Niccolò Machiavelli as an adviser, who invited Leonardo da Vinci to study the city defences.

 Iacopo IV was succeeded by Iacopo V, who welcomed famous artists into his court, such as Il Sodoma and Rosso Fiorentino.
 On his death, he was succeeded by Iacopo VI, under the tutelage of his mother Elena Salviati.

 In 1548, Iacopo VI was deposed as Lord of Piombino, which was incorporated into the territories of the House of Medici.
 On 29 May 1557, King Philip II of Spain signed a treaty in London with Iacopo VI being restored to the Lordship of Piombino as part of a bargain in which Cosimo I de' Medici, Duke of the Florentine Republic, gave up his claims to Piombino, in exchange for Siena and Portoferraio.
 King Philip reserved the right to garrison the cities of Piombino and Scarlino and to fortify the island of Elba.

 Iacopo VI was succeeded by his natural son Alessandro Appiani.
-Alessandro, a dissolute man, attracted the disapproval of the most influential families on the island, who conspired against him and successfully assassinated him in an ambush in via Malpertugio in 1590.
+Alessandro attracted the disapproval of the most influential families on the island, who conspired against him and successfully assassinated him in an ambush in via Malpertugio in 1590.
 After the death of Alessandro, Spanish military commander Felix d'Aragona was invited to govern Piombino in the name of Alessandro's heir Iacopo VII Appiani.